mlcommons/algorithmic-efficiency/RULES.md

 - Want to allow for submitters to construct their own data batches from the dataset
 - Submissions are allowed to arbitrarily modify the input examples, as long as the modifications are sufficiently generic to be applicable to any workload
 - This is only called on the training inputs. **No submitted code will be called at eval in the training track.**
-- Examples of nice to support setups:
+- This allows for any of the following methods:
   - Data echoing
   - Curriculum learning
   - Bootstrapping
-  - Biased sampling (based on loss values, so need to store the fwd pass in opt state, potentially fwd pass of cheaper proxy model)
+  - Biased sampling (based on loss values, so need to store the forward pass in the `optimizer_state`, potentially forward pass of a cheaper proxy model)
   - Submissions need batching control

 #### Evaluation during training